 Submit 2 sample programs for recitals of between 30 minutes and 1 hour in length.
 The music chosen does not have to be music that you already know.
 The programs must include a short biography.

-The US$20 ACE application fee can be made via PayPal (preferred) below.
-Enter your name in the box after "ACE Fee for" and click the Pay Now button.
-Alternatively, the ACE application fee can be made by check in US$ drawn on a US bank made payable to "The GCNA".
+Additionally, pay a US$20 application fee.
+The preferred method of payment is via PayPal.
+Enter your name in the box below and click the Pay Now button.
+Alternatively, you can pay the fee via check.
+Please use US dollars drawn on a US bank made payable to "The GCNA".

 The members of the Associate Carillonneur Exam Committee form the jury: Jim Fackenthal (chair), Wesley Arai, Linda Dzuris, Laura Ellis, and Tin-Shi Tam.
 The committee will listen to the audio recordings, and read the history project, the two programs, and the biography.